ahasunos/ahasunos.github.io/_posts/2022-05-13-InSpec-basics.markdown

     os-family: OSFAMILY
   ```

-## My Activity for Profile Dependencies
+## Activity for Conditional Execution
 For this activity I have two docker instances running, a CentOS and a Ubuntu image.
 The Ubuntu instance has ```git``` installed, and in the CentOS instance I have created a file ```hello.txt``` in the root directory with a content of "Conditional test" inside of it.

 - Execution on CentOS